MathCancer/PhysiCell/README.md

 ## Release summary:
 Version 1.12.0 introduces rules-based modeling: human-interpretable statements of the form

-``In cell type T, signal S increases/decreases behavior B''
+> In cell type T, signal S increases/decreases behavior B

 are represented with a CSV format that can _directly_ and _uniquely_ map onto a Hill response function to auto-generate simulation code. `T` is any cell type in the simulation, `S` can be any signal in the signal dictionary, and `B` any supported behavior in the behavior dictionary.
 For example: